Positive Markov processes in Laplace duality: Laplace duality: generators

 also that for each $x\in (0,\infty)$ there is a $\Psi_x\in \pkspLp$ such that while for some $\Phi\in\pksubo$.
 Denoting by $\hat{c}:[0,\infty)\to [0,\infty)$ the killing parameters of $\mathcal{Y}$ for points of issue in $[0,\infty)$ we identify Thus, for each $y\in (0,\infty)$,

 The l.h.s. of the preceding relation does not depend on $x$, therefore neither does the r.h.s. and we deduce that there is a single $\Psi\in \pkspLp$ for which $-\hat{c}=\Psi$ on $(0,\infty)$.
 Continuity at zero of $\XX$ requires $\Psi=-\Phi$, so that $\hat c=\Phi$ on $(0,\infty)$.
 Continuity of $\YY$ at zero extends the latter equality to the point zero, completing the proof. \end{proof} So far we only have encountered spectrally positive pregenerators.
-In order to enrich our palate we provide now a generic example of a pregenerator incorporating negative jumps and satisfying Laplace duality. \begin{definition} For a $\kappa\in \pkLp_1$ with the representation \eqref{eq:exponents:pkLp} in terms of a $1$-L\'evy quadruplet $(\nu, a, b, c)$, set
+In order to widen our body of available examples we provide now a class pregenerators incorporating negative jumps and satisfying Laplace duality. \begin{definition} For a $\kappa\in \pkLp_1$ with the representation \eqref{eq:exponents:pkLp} in terms of a $1$-L\'evy quadruplet $(\nu, a, b, c)$, define $\mathrm{L}_\kappa f:[0,\infty)\to \mathbb{R}$ as

 for those $f:[0,\infty)\to \mathbb{R}$ for which the right-hand side is well-defined and finite for all $x\in [0,\infty)$ (such $f$ we take as constituting the domain $D_{\mathrm{L}_\kappa}$ of this $\mathrm{L}_\kappa$); also, by an abuse of notation, $\mathrm{L}_\kappa f:=\mathbbm{1}_{[0,\infty)}\mathrm{L}_\kappa (f\vert_{[0,\infty)})$ for $f\in \DD$, giving us the map $\mathrm{L}_\kappa$ defined on $\DD$, returning functions mapping $[0,\infty]\to\mathbb{R}$.
 We allow context to determine the distinction between the two meanings that we attach to $\mathrm{L}_\kappa$ (cf. Definition~\ref{defLPsi}). \end{definition} The next statement follows by direct inspection. \begin{proposition} Let $\kappa\in \pkLp_1$.
 The operator $\XX:=(\mathrm{L}_\kappa\text{ on }\DD)$ is a continuous-at-zero vanishing-at-infinity pregenerator in Laplace duality with itself and associated to the Laplace symbol $\psi$ that has